Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Optimal tree-depth of a matrix

-is at most the depth of the tree $T$. \end{theorem}
+is at most the depth of the tree~$T$. \end{theorem}

-\begin{proof} Let $F$ be the rooted forest obtained from $T$ by removing the root and associate a vertex $v$ of $F$ with the $i$-th row of $B$ if $g(v)=w_i$.
-Note that the height of $F$ is the depth of $T$.
-We will establish that the dual graph $G_D(A')$ is contained in the closure $\cl(F)$ of $F$.
-Let $i$ and $i'$, $1\le i,i'\le m$, be such that the vertices of $F$ associated with the $i$-th and $i'$-th rows of $A'$ are adjacent in $G_D(A')$.
-This means that there exists $j$, $1\le j\le n$, such that $A'_{ij}\not=0$ and $A'_{i'j}\not=0$.
-Let $v$ be the leaf of $T$ that is mapped by $f$ to the $j$-th column of $A$.
-The definition of an extended depth-decomposition yields that the $j$-th column is a linear combination of the $g$-image of the non-root vertices on the path from $v$ to the root of $T$, in particular, the path contains the two vertices of $T$ mapped by $g$ to $w_i$ and $w_{i'}$; these two vertices are associated with the $i$-th and $i'$-th rows of $A'$.
-Hence, the vertices associated with the $i$-th and $i'$-th rows are adjacent in $\cl(F)$.
-We conclude that $G_D(A')$ is a subgraph of $\cl(F)$. \end{proof}
+\begin{proof} Let~$F$ be the rooted forest obtained from~$T$ by removing the root and associate the~$i$-th row of~$A'$ with the vertex~$v$ of~$F$ such that $g(v)=w_i$.
+Note that the height of~$F$ is the depth of~$T$.
+We will establish that the dual graph~$G_D(A')$ is contained in the closure~$\cl(F)$ of the forest~$F$.
+Let~$i$ and $i'$, $1\le i<i'\le m$, be such that the vertices of~$F$ associated with the~$i$-th and $i'$-th rows of~$A'$ are adjacent in~$G_D(A')$.
+This means that there exists~$j$, $1\le j\le n$, such that $A'_{ij}\not=0$ and $A'_{i'j}\not=0$.
+Let~$v$ be the leaf of~$T$ that is the~$f$-image of the~$j$-th column of~$A$.
+The definition of an extended depth-decomposition yields that the~$j$-th column is a linear combination of the~$g$-image of the non-root vertices on the path from~$v$ to the root of~$T$.
+In particular, the path contains the two vertices of~$T$ mapped by~$g$ to~$w_i$ and $w_{i'}$; these two vertices are associated with the~$i$-th and $i'$-th rows of~$A'$.
+Hence, the vertices associated with the~$i$-th and $i'$-th rows are adjacent in~$\cl(F)$.
+We conclude that $G_D(A')$ is a subgraph of~$\cl(F)$. \end{proof}

 We are now ready to prove Theorem~\ref{thm:equal}.